• Skip to content

 1. Not Satisfied

+It is pretty simple.
 A customer is not satisfied when their needs are not met.

 An unsatisfied customer may be the result of bad service or product but it also may be the result of unrealistic expectations.

 For instance, wait times can be very frustrating for a customer.
+No one enjoys sitting in a waiting room.
+Particularly if they don’t know how long they will be sitting there.

-However, if you manage the customer’s expectations by informing them of typical wait times you can influence their response to sitting in a waiting room.
+Help to manage the customer’s expectations by informing them of typical wait times and providing distractions during the wait.

 2. Slightly Satisfied

 A slightly satisfied customer may have some expectations that are being met but others are not.
+Everything is so, so.

-A slightly satisfied customer may return but may go somewhere else if offered a more appealing option.
+This customer may return but may go somewhere else if offered a more appealing option.

 For instance, I went to the same doctor for many years and loved him.
 However, his office staff was consistently rude and incompetent – resulting in unpleasant interactions.